 OUTLINE: This is a phase I, dose-escalation study of membrane-bound interleukin-21-expanded haploidentical natural killer cells followed by a phase II study.

 Patients receive filgrastim-sndz subcutaneously (SC) once daily (QD) beginning on day -7 and continuing until absolute neutrophil counts (ANC) are equal or over 1000.
-Patients also receive fludarabine phosphate intravenously (IV) over 30 minutes and approximately 4 hours later followed by cytarabine IV over 1 hour on days -6 to -2 (days -6 to -3 for patients over age 60).
-Beginning 2-7 days after the last dose of fludarabine phosphate and cytarabine, patients receive membrane-bound interleukin-21-expanded haploidentical natural killer cells IV over 30 minutes thrice weekly for 3 doses over 4 days (Monday-Thursday only).
+Patients also receive fludarabine intravenously (IV) over 30 minutes and approximately 4 hours later followed by cytarabine IV over 1 hour on days -6 to -2 (days -6 to -3 for patients over age 60).
+Beginning 2-7 days after the last dose of fludarabine and cytarabine, patients receive membrane-bound interleukin-21-expanded haploidentical natural killer cells IV over 30 minutes thrice weekly for 3 doses over 4 days (Monday-Thursday only).